Ito

 What are alternatives to Ito in New York City?

-For serious omakase at a similar $$$$ tier, Masa is the ceiling for price and formality — Ito is far less solemn and more fun.
+For serious omakase at a similar $$$$ tier, Masa is the ceiling for price and formality; Ito is far less solemn and more fun.
 Atomix operates in a different format (Korean tasting menu) but competes on the same reservation difficulty and price bracket.
 If you want Japanese fine dining without the counter format, Eleven Madison Park is an option, though the cuisine and atmosphere are a different category entirely.
 Ito's closest true peers are other 10-15 seat omakase counters in Manhattan, where the combination of fish quality and atmosphere sets it apart.

 Is Ito good for solo dining?

-Yes — the 14-seat counter format is well-suited to solo diners.
+Yes; the 14-seat counter format is well-suited to solo diners.
 Counter seating at omakase venues is one of the few fine dining formats where eating alone is entirely natural; you're facing the chef, not an empty chair across a table.
 The crowd at Ito skews young and social, so solo guests are unlikely to feel out of place.

 Is Ito worth the price?

 At the $$$$ tier, Ito holds up.
-The fish quality — much of it flown in from Japan — and the depth of technique in both the nigiri and the appetizer and dessert courses justify the spend.
+The fish quality; much of it flown in from Japan; and the depth of technique in both the nigiri and the appetizer and dessert courses justify the spend.
 A 2024 Michelin Plate backs that up.
 The value case is strongest if you want skilled omakase with energy rather than ceremony; if you prefer a quieter, more reverential experience, Masa may better match that expectation at a higher cost.

 Can I eat at the bar at Ito?

-Ito's entire format IS the counter — all 14 seats face the chefs.
+Ito's entire format IS the counter; all 14 seats face the chefs.
 There is no separate bar or walk-in section.
 Every seat is booked in advance, so arriving without a reservation is not a realistic option.
 Plan on securing your reservation well ahead of your visit.

 What should I order at Ito?

-Ito runs an omakase format, so the menu is set — you don't order à la carte.
+Ito runs an omakase format, so the menu is set; you don't order à la carte.
 The kitchen is known for deep knife cuts and assertive saucing on the nigiri, with bookend courses like kampachi with yuzu chive oil and strawberry panna cotta that hold their own alongside the fish progression.
 Sake and whiskey are the drinks of choice for most of the room.

 Is Ito good for a special occasion?

 Yes, with one caveat: the atmosphere runs more celebratory than ceremonial.
-The 14-seat counter at 75 Barclay St has a reputation for high energy, and by the end of the meal, guests are visibly having a good time.
+The 14-seat counter at 75 Barclay St has a reputation for high energy, by the end of the meal, guests are visibly having a good time.
 That makes Ito a strong call for a birthday or anniversary where you want the meal to feel like an event, not a formal ritual.
 If the occasion calls for hushed reverence, look elsewhere.